Dr Malcolm Roberts

-Malcolm is a scientific manager working on developing and analysing higher resolution versions of Met Office global coupled climate models across space and time scales.
+Malcolm leads a team working on developing and analysing higher resolution versions of Met Office global coupled climate models across space and time scales.

-This work builds on previous exploration of model resolution with a previous version of the climate model, done in collaboration with the NERC community as part of the HiGEM project, and together with NERC and the Earth Simulator Center in Japan as the UK-Japan Climate Collaboration.
+This work builds on previous exploration of model resolution with a previous version of the climate model, done in collaboration with the NERC community as part of the High Resolution Climate Modelling (HRCM) group, and together with NERC and the Earth Simulator Center in Japan as the UK-Japan Climate Collaboration.

-Malcolm joined the Met Office Hadley Centre in 1991, and has spent most of his time since then working within the Model Development area.
+Malcolm joined the Met Office Hadley Centre in 1991, and has spent most of his time since then working within the Ocean and Ice Model Development area.
 During that time he completed a PhD at the University of Reading on studying the effects of including small-scale ocean eddies within ocean models, and how these might be represented in lower resolution models.
-He now leads the High Res Modelling group, which studies the effects of model resolution in the coupled atmosphere/ocean/sea-ice system.
+He now leads the High Resolution Global Climate Modelling group, which studies the effects of model resolution in the coupled atmosphere/ocean/sea-ice system.